OnroerendErfgoed/atramhasis/docs/source/development.rst

 tox is prefered since this can run the unit tests against mutiple versions of python.

+To install a fully working development environment a pip requirements-dev.txt file is provided.
+By passing this file to :command:`pip install -r` all requirements for Atramhasis and development of the software (Sphinx, py.test, tox) will be installed.

 .. code-block:: bash

+    # Install dependencies
+    $ pip install -r requirements-dev.txt
+    # Run unit tests for all environments
     $ tox
     # No coverage
     $ py.test